Site Tools

 Region Configuration

-A freshly installed Meshtastic device must have its region configured before the LoRa radio is enabled, this sets limits on the Meshtastic device and LoRa radio to operate within local regulation restrictions.
+A freshly installed Meshtastic device must have its region set, which limits the LoRa radio to operate within local regulatory restrictions; the Meshtastic device will not transmit until the region is set.
 The exact firmware limits for each region can be found in the firmware definitions.

 Devices are only visible to, and can only communicate with, devices configured with the same region.

-• Android/iOS Client: When you first connect, you will be prompted to configure the region; select SG_923
+• Android/iOS Client: When you first connect, you will be prompted to configure the region; select SG_923/Singapore 923.

 • Python CLI: meshtastic –set lora.region 18